RalucaNicola/code-snippets-arcgis-api-js/fun-snippets/snippets.md

 ---

-### Focus view when it updated
+### Focus view after it loaded

-This effect is about dislaying a blurry view until it finishes updating and rendering all the data.
-[Focus on me](blur-focus.html)
+This effect is about dislaying a blurry view until it finishes updating.
+Once all the data is displayed, the view gets focused.
+[Focus on view](blur-focus.html)

 ```js